unknown-flowers/site/content/posts/love_letters.md

 In other words, holons can be understood as the constituent part–wholes of a hierarchy.
-- 幽玄: Yugen, in the Chinese philosophical texts the term meant ”dim”, ”deepör ”mysterious”.
+- 幽玄: Yugen, in the Chinese philosophical texts the term meant ”dim”, ”deeper ”mysterious”.
 Yūgen suggests that which is beyond what can be said, but it is not an allusion to another world.
 It is about this world, this experience.
 - Penumbra: The penumbra (from the Latin paene